JohnByrneJames/docker/README.md

 You can either follow the tutorial Docker provides and then do this or skip it and follow my tutorial below.

-Now lets check if docker is running on our PC...
+Now lets check if docker is running on our PC... open your `GitBash` in Administrator and you can run the following commands...

 ```bash
 # print out list of docker commands ~ only works if it is installed